 Within three days 34 presentations of approx. 20 minutes were held, whether or not supported with PowerPoint slides, offering also the opportunity for three to five questioners after every presentation, and 17 poster presentations set up in the hall in front of the conference hall, for which one and a half hours had been set aside on day 2.
 Personally, I thought that part was the most accessible because you could come quickly in direct contact with the poster’s creator.

 To be honest, in my opinion there were some poster presentations actually deserving a full presentation and vice versa there were presentations that could have been better scheduled as poster presentations.

 The translation of my book ‘Quantum Physics, Information and Consciousness’ is a long term project.
-However, the preview version – epub format – is free downloadable from today on.
-You’ll find the first two and the last chapter fully translated and all the other chapters have a summary at the end.
+However, the preview version – epub format – is free downloadable.
+You’ll find the first four and the last chapter fully translated and all the other chapters have a summary at the end.
 Click here for more information.